This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Turkey cranberry croque monsieur sitting on white plate with Christmas lights and greenery in background all on white surface

-Additionally, most of my favorite appetizers are made in larger quantities, then cut down into smaller portions.
+Additionally, most of my favorite appetizers are made in larger quantities and then cut down into smaller portions.
 This also helps to cut down my prep time considerably!

 Turkey cranberry croque monsieur held up to viewer with layers of turkey and cranberry jam with extra pieces of sandwich in background